aws/aws-graviton-getting-started/machinelearning/pytorch.md

 PyTorch is an open-source machine learning framework based on the Torch library, used for applications such as computer vision and natural language processing.
 It can be used across training and inference of deep neural networks.
 This document covers how to use PyTorch based machine learning inference on Graviton CPUs, what runtime configurations are important and how to debug any performance issues.
 The document also covers instructions for source builds and how to enable some of the downstream features.

 # How to use PyTorch on Graviton CPUs
-There are multiple levels of software package abstractions available: AWS DLC (Deep Learning Container, comes with all the packages installed), Python wheel (easier option for integrating pytorch inference into an existing service), and the Docker hub images (comes with downstream experimental features).
+There are multiple levels of software package abstractions available: AWS DLC (Deep Learning Container, comes with all the packages installed), Python wheel (easier option for integrating pytorch inference into an existing service), AWS DJL (Deep Java Library, provides JAVA interface along with native torch libraries), and the Docker hub images (comes with downstream experimental features).
 Examples of using each method are below.

 **AWS Graviton PyTorch DLC**